What Maryland Residents Should Know About a Dog Attack

 However, when a dog attacks someone, both the owner and victim should familiarize themselves with the laws that will be decisive with respect to the aftermath thereof.
 At the outset, you should be aware that there are two distinct kinds of law that apply to the owner of the dog in question: basic negligence and strict liability.
 The Department of Legislative Services explains the difference and relevant case law associated therewith.

-“Under a negligence claim,” it explains, “a defendant is held liable for damages if it is found that the defendant ‘…failed to exercise reasonable care in controlling the animal or preventing the harm caused by [the animal].’
+“Under a negligence claim,” it explains, “a defendant is held liable for damages if it is found that the defendant ‘…failed to exercise reasonable care in controlling the animal or preventing the harm caused by .’
 Pahanish v.
 Western Trails, Inc., 69 Md.
 App.
 342, 357 (1986) citing Slack v.
 Villari, 59 Md.
 App.
 462, 476 (1984).
 The defendant’s actions or omissions must be the proximate cause of the plaintiff’s injuries and the resulting damages.
 For example, a violation of an animal control law may establish a prima facie case of negligence.”